jeffkritzman/Music-Viz/README.md

 This code provides a way to take WAV or MP3 files and convert them into CSV files, using R.

-I have borrowed heavily from Hansen Johnson's blog: https://hansenjohnson.org/post/spectrograms-in-r/
+For the spectrogram functionality, I have borrowed heavily from Hansen Johnson's blog: https://hansenjohnson.org/post/spectrograms-in-r/

-There are parameters that let you choose what time sample to use.
-I would suggest doing a 10 second or less time sample.

-The raw WAV file does not need to be edited prior to processing in R.
+The raw audio files do not need to be edited prior to processing in R.

 Basic workflow:
+ * Create a folder in Google Drive called "Music Viz" - this is case sensitive
+ * Create a subfolder within "Music Viz" called "mp3", with MP3 or WAV files in it
+ * Create a subfolder within "Music Viz" called "Lyrics", with TXT files of song lyrics in it
+ * * Ideally, these would be the same songs as the songs in the "mp3" folder
+ * Update the working directory
+ * Set download.files = 1 if you need to download the files to your working directory
- * Run R script on desired file
+ * Run R script
- * Import the newly created CSV into desired data manipulation program
+ * Import the newly created CSVs into desired data manipulation program
  * Have fun!